noamzilo/spatial_envelope/README.md

 using Bag of Words and SIFT

-Full report is under /report/report.docx
+under /report/report.docx

+you can find performance measurements using ROC AUC

 # BOW [Bag of Words]